mileszim/docker-rails-base/README.md

 ## Performance

-Compared building times using a typical Rails application.
+Compare building times using a typical Rails application.
 This is the result on a local machine:

 - Based on official Ruby image: **4:50 min**
 - Based on DockerRailsBase: **1:57 min**